First Melillan campaign

-The First Melillan Campaign, also called the Melilla War or the Margallo War (after Juan García y Margallo, the Spanish governor of Melilla whose defeat and death infuriated the Spanish public) in Spain, was a conflict between Spain and 39 of the Rif tribes of northern Morocco, and later the Sultan of Morocco, that began in October 1893, was openly declared November 9, 1893, and was resolved by the Treaty of Fez in 1894.
+The First Melillan Campaign, also called the Melilla War or the Margallo War (after Juan García y Margallo, the Spanish governor of Melilla whose defeat and death infuriated the Spanish public) in Spain, was a conflict between Spain and the Riffian tribes of northeastern Morocco, and later the Sultan of Morocco, that began in October 1893, was openly declared November 9, 1893, and was resolved by the Treaty of Fez in 1894.

 Historical situation

-Castile captured the citadel of Melilla in 1497.
+The Crown of Castile captured the citadel of Melilla in 1497.
 In the 19th century Spain moved into the outlying territories and began investing in their economic development.
 Treaties with Morocco in 1859, 1860, and 1861 consolidated Spain's growing interests.
-Although Spain enjoyed the compliance of the Moroccan government, tensions flared between Spanish Army patrols and the local Berber tribes that were hostile to Spain, and over whom the Sultan had practically no control.
+Although Spain enjoyed the compliance of the Moroccan government, tensions flared between Spanish Army patrols and the local Riffian tribes that were hostile to Spain, and over whom the Sultan had practically no control.

-Rif raiding and piracy was widely reported in the Spanish press and produced the occasional sensational incident.
-In the early 1890s the Rif captured a Spanish merchant vessel and abducted its crew; a small rescue expedition headed by the Spanish cruiser Isla de Luzon concluded that the captives had been sold into slavery.
+Riffian raiding and piracy was widely reported in the Spanish press and produced the occasional sensational incident.
+In the early 1890s the Riffians captured a Spanish merchant vessel and abducted its crew; a small rescue expedition headed by the Spanish cruiser Isla de Luzon concluded that the captives had been sold into slavery.
 Over the summer of 1893 a period of renewed agitation by the locals enabled García y Magallo to secure the funds for the expansion of fortifications surrounding the city.
 Construction was pushed forward as fast as possible, the main effort being to erect new redoubts at Peuta de Cabiza and Punta Dolossos.